Some of the West Country artists who will be exhibiting with us in 2020 or have exhibited in the past

 I am best known for my distinctive stylised west Dorset landscapes (although I do occasionally cross into our neighbouring counties!).
 Watercolour is my main medium and I also work in print including lino, drypoint, copperplate etching and monoprint.

-Six days of brilliant classical, jazz and world music with internationally acclaimed performers and a nine-day exhibition featuring some of the finest art and ceramics in the South West.
+Three days of brilliant classical, jazz and world music with internationally acclaimed performers and a six-day exhibition featuring some of the finest art and ceramics in the South West.